-The village of Inari is the centre for Finland's Sámi culture, and home to approximately one thousand inhabitants.
+The village of Inari is the centre for Finland's Sámi culture.
 Pleasantly situated on the shore of Lake Inarijärvi, Finland's third largest lake, and next to the River Juutuanjoki Bridge, Inari is in the midst of Europe's largest untouched wilderness, and is a truly alternative destination for anyone seeking to 'get away from it all'.
 Despite its northerly location, this municipality is one of Finland's most significant tourism districts, visited every year by hundreds of thousands of travelers.

-Saariselkä Resort is located in the Municipality of Inari in Northern Lapland.
-It is a compact village by the Urho Kekkonen National Park and surrounded by fell highlands.
+Saariselkä Resort is a compact village by the Urho Kekkonen National Park and surrounded by fell highlands.
 Saariselkä is a cluster of services and activities, yet only a couple of steps from the peace and tranquillity of the wilderness.
 You don't need a car in Saariselkä: everything from the ski centre to nature trails, spa, hotels and restaurants are all within walking distance.